Qiskit/qiskit-metapackage/docs/the_elements.rst

 2. `Pulse <https://qiskit.org/documentation/apidoc/pulse/pulse.html>`__
    A pulse schedule is set of pulses which are sent to a quantum experiment that are applied to a channel (experimental input line).
 This is a lower level than circuits and requires each gate in the circuit to be  represented as a set of pulses.
-At this leavel the experiments can be designed to reduce errors (dynamical decoupling, error mitigation, and optimal pulse shapes).
+At this level the experiments can be designed to reduce errors (dynamical decoupling, error mitigation, and optimal pulse shapes).

 3. `Transpiler <https://qiskit.org/documentation/apidoc/transpiler/transpiler.html>`__